flooose/flooose.github.io/_notes/2022-02-26-notes-code-that-fits-in-you-head.md

 ---
-title: Notes: Code that Fits in Your Head
+title: "Notes: Code that Fits in Your Head"
 layout: post-03242013
 published: true
 ---